moliver28/research-handbook/content/handbook/finance/expenses.md

 ### Train

 - The Train policy in Navan is set up as a "Dynamic Policy" which calculates a fair market price for every search based on travel dates and destinations.
 Any purchases that are over 20% of the Dynamic Policy will be flagged for further review by your manager.
-Also note that anything booked outside of Navan will flag as "Out of Policy", and will need to be reviewed by your manager and the AP team.
+Also note that anything booked outside of Navan will flag as "Out of Policy", and will need to be reviewed by your manager and the [AP team].
 - Trains booked through Navan will be paid by GitLab travel card.
 - Train rides must be standard cabin class with a 14 day booking lead time.
 - If you travel more than 3 train trips (6 segments) per quarter, and they are over 5 hours in duration; we will allow you to upgrade one class on the train.
 - Yearly or Monthly Rail Discount cards are not reimbursable.
-- Please note that anything booked outside of Navan will flag as "Out of Policy", and will need to be reviewed by your manager and the AP team.
+- Please note that anything booked outside of Navan will flag as "Out of Policy", and will need to be reviewed by your manager and the [AP team].
 - If booked within Navan and is flagged as "Out of Policy", please also refer to the "Booking shows Out of Policy" section below.

 {{% panel header="**Coding**" header-bg="green" %}}